waveclaw/puppet-subscription_manager/README.md

 katello-agent these only pull data once a day.

 The once-per day schedule is currently a hard-coded value.
 However the cache can be invalidated by finding and removing the cache files.

-These files should appear as normal YAML format external fact files.
+The cache files should appear as normal YAML format external fact files.
 These facts may actually linger on after removing the rhsm module itself.
+Beware that the location of external fact files is different between Puppet and facter for older versions of Puppet like 2 or 3 and facter 1.x.

 The certificate authority is part of the rhsm_config type but is very useful for operations in involving subscription management.